electromatter/mcp_base/README.md

 ---
 A simple library for parsing and packing fundimental types for building network protocols.
 Licensed under the permissive ISC license.
 See the LICENSE file for details.
+Comments and Improvements are welcome.

+NOTE: The tests supplied in tests/ do not exaustively test the contracts of all of the functions, but they do check for many different errors.

 ## System Requirements
 ---